KHARIKA17/bigdata-final-project/README.md

 # BigData Final project

-## Here we will see how to process data using Spark and Python.
+Belwo are steps showing how to process data using Spark and Python.